Europe allows gadgets to stay on during flights

 Current regulations in Europe require passengers to keep their devices set to ‘airplane’ mode to stop them emitting radio signals that could interfere with the aircraft.

-The European Commission has now authorized the use of mobile spectrum for 3G and 4G communications, which allows users to surf the web and send email, when aircraft are flying above 3,000 meters.
+The European Commission has now authorised the use of mobile spectrum for 3G and 4G communications, which allows users to surf the web and send email, when aircraft are flying above 3,000 metres.

 The new rules, which apply to European airlines, require each company to do its own tests to ensure the safety of allowing passengers to use smartphones and tablets throughout the flight.
 The new regime comes into effect from Friday, but airlines will take time to adjust.